albar965/littlenavmap-manual/src/en/MENUS.rst

    There is usually no need to edit this file directly.
    Editing this file the wrong way might crash *Little Navmap*.

-.. _files-and-directories-db:

-Show Database Files
-'''''''''''''''''''''''''''''''''''''''

-Open *Little Navmap*'s database directory in a file manager.
-See :doc:`RUNNOSIM` for more information on copying database files between different computers.

-See also :ref:`files-databases` for details about the different database files.

 .. _files-and-directories-cache: